GoogleCloudPlatform/DataflowTemplates/v1/README_GCS_Text_to_Cloud_PubSub.md

-Cloud Storage Text File to Pub/Sub (Batch) Template
+Cloud Storage Text File to Pub/Sub (Batch) template
 ---
-Batch pipeline.
-Reads records from text files stored in Cloud Storage and publishes them to a Pub/Sub topic.
+This template creates a batch pipeline that reads records from text files stored in Cloud Storage and publishes them to a Pub/Sub topic.
+The template can be used to publish records in a newline-delimited file containing JSON records or CSV file to a Pub/Sub topic for real-time processing.
+You can use this template to replay data to Pub/Sub.

+This template does not set any timestamp on the individual records.
+The event time is equal to the publishing time during execution.
+If your pipeline relies on an accurate event time for processing, you must not use this pipeline.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/cloud-storage-to-pubsub) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=GCS_Text_to_Cloud_PubSub).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)